RelationalAI/rai-gnns-tutorial/HM/installation.md

 FILE_FORMAT = my_csv_format;
 ```

-## Create the Training Tables for the Churn and Purchase tasks
+## Create the Training Tables for the Churn and Purchase Tasks

 Now that you have the three H&M tables imported in Snowflake, you can create the training tables for the task.
 For this you need to run the following commands in a Snowflake SQL Worksheet.
 For your convenience, all of the code is located in [create_tasks.sql](setup/4_create_tasks.sql).